hevalito/faceit-match-monitor-bot/README.md

 - Monitors Faceit match statistics for a list of predefined players.
 - Sends notifications about match results to a specified Telegram chat.
+- Allows management of the monitored players list via bot commands.
+- Start and stop monitoring with bot commands.

 ## Configuration